platformsh/platformsh-docs/src/configuration/app/source-operations.md

 > **note**
 >
-> Source Operations are currently in beta.
+> Source Operations are currently in Beta.
 While the syntax is not expected to change, some behavior might in the future.
+> For example, external code integrations like GitHub, Gitlab or Bitbucket, is not yet compatible with source operations yet.

 An application can define a number of operations that apply to its source code and that can be automated.